vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws.md

 # Deploy Tanzu for Kubernetes Operations on AWS

-This document outlines the steps for deploying VMware Tanzu for Kubernetes operations on AWS.
+This document outlines the steps for deploying VMware Tanzu for Kubernetes Operations on AWS.
 The deployment is based on the reference design provided in [VMware Tanzu for Kubernetes Operations on AWS Reference Design](../reference-designs/tko-on-aws.md).

 ## Prerequisites
-Before deploying VMware Tanzu for Kubernetes operations on AWS, ensure that the following are set up.
+Before deploying VMware Tanzu for Kubernetes Operations on AWS, ensure that the following are set up.

 * **AWS Account**: An IAM user account with **administrative privileges**.
 Choose an AWS region where the Tanzu Kubernetes Grid (TKG) AMIs exist.
 See [Supported AWS and Azure Regions](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/rn/VMware-Tanzu-Kubernetes-Grid-14-Release-Notes.html#aws-regions) for AWS regions.